milanofthe/pathsim/README.md

 - Automatic differentiation for **fully differentiable** system simulations
 - **Extensibility** by subclassing the base `Block` class and implementing just a handful of methods

-For the full documentation, tutorials and API-reference visit [readthedocs](https://pathsim.readthedocs.io/en/latest/)!
+For the full **documentation**, tutorials and API-reference visit [readthedocs](https://pathsim.readthedocs.io/en/latest/)!

+The source code can be found in the [GitHub repository](https://github.com/milanofthe/pathsim) and is fully open source under **MIT license**.
+Consider starring PathSim to support its development.

 ## Installation